vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_post`

-The `waku_post` method creates a waku envelope and disseminates it to the network.
+The `waku_post` method creates a waku envelope and propagates it to the network.

 ##### Parameters